rdasan/SensorQualityEvaluator/README.md

 - Extremely fast processing, and better memory performance string extension **SplitLines()**
   -  The inbuilt string.Split() method uses pattern matching using regex which makes is slow for the specific scenario we have here where we just want to split into separate lines (pre-known separator '\r' '\n'). string.Split() also leads to a lot of allocations when the result is used in a foreach loop.
 Using the new ReadOnlySpan, we can avoid allocations and make the operation much faster by providing a enumerator.
   Ref: https://www.meziantou.net/split-a-string-into-lines-without-allocation.htm
-  - The enumeration on the result of SplitLines() is a ReadOnlySpan`<char`> which can be evaluted lazily as per need.
+  - The enumeration on the result of SplitLines() is a ReadOnlySpan`<char`> which can be obtained by lazy evaluation as per need.
 So no pre-allocation of memory.

 ## Assumptions:
 - The first line of the logContents is always the reference line